clowdr-app/clowdr/services/actions/README.md

 1. Copy the `services/actions/.env.example` to `services/actions/.env`
 1. Configure your `.env` according to the [Actions Service Configuration](#actions-service-configuration) table below
-   - You will need the outputs from running the AWS CDK deployment
+   - You will need the outputs from running the AWS CDK deployment.
+     (**Quick setup**: Set all the environment variables related to AWS to `XXXX`.)

 ## Local Development